-A Layout (International) Group Plc considers its trading transaction related parties and management compensation as significant and provides updated information regardless that related party transaction information was presented in its last annual financial statements.
+A Layout considers its trading transactions with related parties and management compensation as significant and provides updated information regardless that related party transaction information was presented in its last annual financial statements.
 However, it has not provided information about its ultimate controlling party because the situation is unchanged from the last annual financial statements.

-Notes to the interim consolidated financial statements For the six months ended 30 June 2020
+Notes to the interim consolidated financial statements For the six months ended 30 June 2021